Welcome from the OT Program Director

 Our faculty has received top honors in occupational therapy, such as the Eleanor Clarke Slagle Lectureship, the A. Jean Ayres Award, the Virginia Scardina Award of Excellence and membership in the AOTF Academy of Research, AOTA’s highest recognition of research efforts.

 The Occupational Therapy Program faculty and staff are renowned for our commitment to teaching.
+We are committed to the recruitment and retention of a highly qualified diverse group of students.
 We have a vibrant Masters of Science program, and each year our Master’s students engage in exciting research under the direction of our faculty.
 We have an active student organization that produces a newsletter, engages in numerous service activities, and is actively involved in state and national OT organizations.
-We are committed to the recruitment and retention of a highly qualified diverse group of students.
-Students in our advanced graduate program receive outstanding training for professional careers in academic and research settings.
-We emphasize intensive research training and students often have several publications and conference presentations before receiving their Ph.D.s.
+Students in our advanced graduate programs, including the post-professional OTD and PhD degrees, receive outstanding training for careers in occupational therapy leadership, academic and research settings.
+Students engage in innovative program development, cutting-edge research and often have several publications or conference presentations on their vita when they graduate.

 Thanks to the generous donations of our friends and alumni, we are able to offer several merit-based scholarships and fellowships to students.
-Opportunities are also available to become graduate assistants either within the occupational therapy program or across campus.
+Opportunities are also available to receive financial compensation as graduate assistants either within the occupational therapy program or across campus.

 I hope that you will consider applying to one of our outstanding occupational therapy programs.
 In addition to being one of the foremost research universities in the United States, the University of Wisconsin-Madison is located in a community which blends ethnic tradition, urban sophistication and youthful spirit.
 Madison is the only isthmus city in North America, stretching between Lakes Monona and Mendota, providing a beautiful setting and numerous recreational opportunities.
 The campus occupies more than 2,000 acres along the shore of Lake Mendota.